wesbos/beginner-javascript-notes/notes/Module 9꞉ Gettin' Loopy.md

 ![](@attachment/Clipboard_2020-04-14-19-23-24.png) 19:22

-That leaves us with some decimals which we can just take the lower boudn of their number, because if they haven't hit their next birthday yet, you would say you are 26 years old.
+That leaves us with some decimals which we can just take the lower bound of their number, because if they haven't hit their next birthday yet, you would say you are 26 years old.

 How do we take the lower bound of any number?